chainguard-dev/edu/content/open-source/apko/troubleshooting.md

 If this is your case, you should find error messages similar to this when enabling debug info with the `--debug` flag:

-> ERROR: Not committing changes due to missing repository tags.
-Use --force-broken-world to override.
+{{< alert context="danger" text="ERROR: Not committing changes due to missing repository tags.
+Use --force-broken-world to override." />}}

-This is how your packages directory tree should look like, including the `APKINDEX.tgz` file for each architecture:
+This is how your packages directory tree should be set up, including the `APKINDEX.tgz` file for each architecture:

 ```
 packages